cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 therefore treat the lower half of the negative space in the same way they will treat bignums that do not fit the signed platform type.
-Similarly, generic encoders for a platform with `u128`/`i128` types will choose between major type 0/1 and tag 2/3 just like it would choose between the encoding sizes inside major type 0/1.
+Similarly, generic encoders for a platform with `u128`/`i128` types will choose between major type 0/1 and tag 2/3 just like they would choose between the encoding sizes inside major type 0/1.

 While additional representation of integers could be developed, the